 Painting and decorating trade secrets – equipment

 I do not use traditional cotton dust sheets to protect floors and furniture.
-Instead, I protect surfaces with heavy duty lining paper and plastic dust sheets, which I tape down using either the blue 3M low-tack tape and / or standard masking tapes.
+Instead, I protect surfaces with heavy duty lining paper and plastic dust sheets, which I tape down using either the blue 3M 2090 14 day tape and / or standard masking tapes.
 There is also a roll of “non-slip sticky back” Packexe on hand, if I need to lay a polythene walkway from the front door to where I am working.

 The main advantage of this system is the ease of cleaning up.
 It is so easy to sweep up or vacuum paper, and paint spills are stress-free.
 Compare that to the nightmare of cotton sheets, shaking them out, keeping them dust free, washing them.
 And paper on the floor removes the danger of tripping over – something we have all done.

-For painting woodwork, I use Hamilton Perfection Purdy Monarch brushes stored in a Brushmate vapour box.
+For painting woodwork, I use Hamilton Perfection Purdy Monarch Wooster brushes stored in a Brushmate vapour box.
 The Brushmate is an airtight box and the vapour prevents oil paint from drying.
 The brushes are therefore always ready for use.

 Even better, because most traditional paint work is towards the lighter end of the colour spectrum, I can usually change colours simply by brushing off excess paint and working in the new colour on a few feet of lining paper.
 Consequently, I only use about 1 pint of white spirit every 6 months, which is good news for the environment, the homeowner and me.